Home About Results Programs Blog Locations Book Free Consultation 🇰🇷 한국어

 The Logic-First Framework for Walnut SAT Students

-Every question on the Digital SAT has a logical core — a specific logical requirement that makes one answer correct and three answers wrong in a principled, predictable way.
+Every question on the Digital SAT has a logical core – a specific requirement that makes one answer correct and three answers wrong in a principled, predictable way.
 The Logic-First Framework teaches students to identify that core before engaging with the answer choices.

 For Walnut students specifically, the Framework addresses the most common high-scorer failure mode: choosing answers that are true but not logically required by the question.
 This distinction – between what is accurate and what is precisely correct – is the difference between a 1350 and a 1500.